shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise1.md

      ![Screenshot of Hyper-V Manager, with the 'Hyper-V Manager' action highlighted.](Images/hyper-v-manager.png "Hyperv Manager")

 1. In Hyper-V Manager, select **SMARTHOST<inject key="DeploymentID" enableCopy="false" />**.
-You should now see the RedhatVM and 6 other VMs that we are going to use in other HOLs.
+You should now see the redhat VM and 6 other VMs that we are going to use in other HOLs.

      ![Screenshot of Hyper-V Manager on the SmartHotelHost.](Images/redhatnew.png "Hyper-V Manager")